qute012/qute012/README.md

 - Natural Language Generator

 ## Publications
-- Wav2Keyword Transfer Learning from Speech Representations for Keyword Spotting (2021)
+- Wav2Keyword Transfer Learning from Speech Representations for Keyword Spotting (2021 IEEE Access)
 - An Analysis of BERT Fine-tuning Approach for Keyphrase Extraction in Scientific Articles (2020 JAITC)
 - An Automatic Data Construction Approach for Korean Speech Command Recognition (2019 JKSCI)